 Note: USAA is only available to military community members and their families.

-Cheapest Arkansas insurance companies for liability-only coverage
+Cheapest liability-only coverage in Arkansas

 Below, you’ll see average annual rates for major insurance providers in Arkansas, ranked from cheapest to most expensive for liability insurance coverage.
 The coverage limit for the below-mentioned rates is $50,000 for bodily injury per person, $100,000 for bodily injury per accident and $50,000 for property damage.